milashensky/abchoise/README.md

 This tool presents users with pairs of options and iteratively finds the most preferred option through a two-step process:

 1. **Step 1 (Generation)**: Users are shown LLM-generated options based on configured criteria.
 Selected options inform future generations using an exploitation/exploration balance.
-Users can also submit their own options.
+Users can also submit their own options or click "Neither" to reject both and get new options (rejected options are deprioritized in future generations).

 2. **Step 2 (Selection)**: Users select from options that were chosen at least once in Step 1.
 All eligible options are compared against each other.
 Results are tracked by longest streak and final winner.